 Taman Negara is a well-known trekking destination, and the national park is the largest in Peninsular Malaysia.
 It is renowned for its rain-forests and impressive range of flora and fauna.
 It is, in fact, the oldest national park of Malaysia and spreads across more than 1600 miles that cover jungle, rivers, and mountains.
 A dense, green canopy shields the park that is home to indigenous people and many species of plants and wildlife.
-Here is a comprehensive guide for those planning their first trip to Taman Negara.
+Here is a comprehensive guide for those planning their first trip to Taman Negara and it is recommended to be included in your itinerary, if you are planning for 2 weeks in Malaysia.
 So let’s read about Taman Negara travel guide for first timers.

 When to go – Taman Negara travel guide for first timers